 With Plann’s Instagram analytics and performance features, you can find out which time is best for you to post every day of the week, based on the success of your previous posts.
 The key here is testing to discover what times work for your community and what times you should avoid – Instagram is a marketing channel after all, and marketing means testing!

 Not sure where to start?
 Here’s our step-by-step guide to figuring out when to post on Instagram.

-When To Post On Instagram: A Guide To Testing And Researching Your Best Time
+When To Post On Instagram: How to Use Testing and Research to Find Your Best Times

 2. Investigate Your Audience

-Put yourself in their shoes – are they working professionals scrolling on the commute home at 5.30pm?
+It’s time to make some assumptions and put yourself in your follower’s shoes – are they working professionals scrolling on the commute home at 6.30pm?
 Fit young things up and out for their morning workout at 7am?
-Or mums of young kids collapsed on the couch after the kids are asleep at 8.30pm?
+Or mums of young kids collapsing on the couch after the kids are asleep at 8.30pm?

 You can head to Instagram’s native analytics to see when they are active also – just head hit the ‘Insights’ icon from your profile, then scroll down to the ‘Followers’ section, then toggle through the days to see the average times your peeps are most active on a typical day.

 Another thing to consider is time zones – where in the world are your community located?
 Maybe you know from your Facebook page, or your website stats, where most of your traffic comes from.
 Not sure?
 Again, you can jump into Instagram’s Insights to see.
 Just head back to the Followers section, then press ‘See more’ and scroll down to see your Top Locations, by cities and countries.